An icon that marks all of our informational disease pages

 • If a fall occurs, the person may not be able to stand back up alone.

-• Driving is relinquished.
+• Driving is discontinued.

 • Weakness in breathing muscles can cause respiratory insufficiency, especially when lying down.